What is de Quervain’s Tenosynovitis?

 As the friction increases, the two tendons may begin to creak as they move through the constricted tunnel.
 This noise is called crepitus.
-If the condition is especially bad, there may be swelling along the tunnel near the edge of the wrist.
+If the condition is severe, there may be swelling along the tunnel near the edge of the wrist.
 Grasping objects with the thumb and hand may become increasingly painful.

 de Quervain’s usually starts as soreness on the thumb side of the forearm, near the wrist.
 When left untreated, pain may spread up the forearm or further down into the wrist and thumb.